humacss/minbin/README.md

 If you’re still here, I hope you already know which camp you’re in.

-If `simbin` fits your need, I hope it saves you a bunch of time and a few sleepless nights.
+If `minbin` fits your need, I hope it saves you a bunch of time and a few sleepless nights.

-### If `simbin` isn’t for you, here are some alternatives
+### If `minbin` isn’t for you, here are some alternatives

 - You need maximum performance or zero-copy: **rkyv**
 - You need tiny message size, no-std or serde: **postcard**
 - You want to "just throw any Rust type at it": **bincode**
 - You have to talk to other languages or need schema evolution: **protobuf**, **flatbuffers**, or **cap’n proto**

-`simbin` deliberately gives up all of the above to stay simple, auditable and predictable.
+`minbin` deliberately gives up all of the above to stay simple, auditable and predictable.

 ## Why yet another serializer?